root-project/root/README/ReleaseNotes/v626/index.md

 - The function TLatex::DrawLatex() only copied the Text-Attributes, but not the Line-Attributes to the newly created TLatex-Object.

-- The .tex file produced when saving canvas as .tex, needed to be included in an existing LateX document to be visualized.
-The new Standalone option allows to generate a .tex file which can be directly processed by LateX (for example with the pdflatex command) in order to visualise it.

 - SaveAs png failed in batch mode with two canvases, one divided.

 - The text size computed in TLatex::FirstParse was not correct in case the text precision was 3.